 Master of Science in Computer Engineering

-Computer Engineering is a relatively new discipline, but its popularity and relevance has grown tremendously with the recent proliferation of digital computers in our daily lives.
+Computer Engineering's popularity and relevance have grown tremendously with the recent proliferation of digital computers in our daily lives.

 The Master of Science in Computer Engineering (MSCE) program in the Department of EECS has three areas of primary focus:

-- Hardware Systems: including design and test of VLSI systems, performance and analysis of complex hardware systems, design methodology based on formal methods and CAD tools.
+- Hardware Systems: including the design and test of VLSI systems, performance, and analysis of complex hardware systems, design methodology based on formal methods and CAD tools.

-- Software Systems: including development of large software systems, analysis of performance of programs, design of reusable software.
+- Software Systems: including the development of large software systems, analysis of the performance of programs, the design of reusable software.

 - Assured Systems: including computer and network security, formal methods, and verification.
 More details about these focus areas are given at the end of this section.